matloff/imageClassR/README.md

 ## Function Groups

-The package consists of two main function groups.
+The package consists of two main function groups (as well as misc. utilities).

 ### drml\*()